-Florida Dairy Farmers – Crayola MooMania Sweepstakes – No Purchase Necessary
+Southern Women’s Show Sweepstakes – No Purchase Necessary

-Sweepstakes runs from 1201 a.m. on Wednesday, June 8, 2016 to 11:59 p.m. on Thursday, June 30, 2016.
+Sweepstakes runs from 12:01 a.m. on Thursday, September 28, 2017 to 2:00 p.m. on October 6, 2017.
 The geographic area of this promotion is the state of Florida.
 Entrants must be 18 years of age or older and reside in the state of Florida.
 Only one entry per person will be accepted.
 Other eligibility limitations apply.
 See restrictions below.
 The sponsor of this sweepstakes is Florida Dairy Farmers ("FDF").
 Void where prohibited.

-FDF will be entitled to interpret these Official Rules – including but not limited to rules regarding entries, deadlines, winner selection, prize restrictions, and eligibility – and all of its decisions are final.
+FDF will be entitled to interpret these Official Rules – including but not limited to rules regarding entries, deadlines, winner selection, prize restrictions and eligibility – and all of its decisions are final.
 By entering, entrants agree to these Official Rules.

-ELIGIBILITY: This sweepstakes is open only to U.S. citizens or permanent legal residents (green card), who reside in Florida and are 18 years or older as of .
-Wednesday, June 8, 2016.
+ELIGIBILITY: This sweepstakes is open only to U.S. citizens or permanent legal residents (green card), who reside in Florida and are 18 years or older as of Thursday, September 28, 2017.
 Employees of FDF, partners, affiliates and immediate family members of such employees are not eligible.
 "Immediate family" includes only spouses, parents, siblings and children.

 HOW TO ENTER: NO PURCHASE NECESSARY TO ENTER OR WIN.
 A PURCHASE DOES NOT INCREASE YOUR CHANCES OF WINNING.
-There is one way to enter: By visiting lechedeflorida.com, entrants follow the steps to enter the sweepstakes by filling in all requested information which includes name, address, email address and phone number.
+There is one way to enter: By visiting floridamilk.com, entrants follow the steps to enter the sweepstakes by filling in all requested information which includes name, address, email address and phone number.
 Only one entry per person will be accepted.
 Entries will not be accepted through any other method.

 Proof of sending is not proof of receipt by FDF.
 FDF will not accept screen shots as proof of entry.
 Limit one entry per person and per email address.
 Additional entries received from any such person or email address thereafter will be subject to disqualification.
 Any use of robotic, repetitive, automatic, programmed, script, macro, or any other automated means or similar entry methods or agents (including, but not limited to, sweepstakes-entry services or multiple or different email addresses, identities, registrations or logins) is prohibited and will void all entries submitted by that entrant.
 No group submissions will be accepted.

 Email entries must include a valid email address for the entrant.
 FDF is not responsible for electronic communications that are undeliverable as a result of any form of passive or active filtering of any kind.
 If there is a dispute as to the identity or eligibility of a winner based on an email address, the entry will be deemed made by the “Authorized Account Holder” of the email address used for entry.
-The Authorized Account Holder is the natural person who is assigned to the email address by the relevant Internet access provider, online service provider, or other organization responsible for assigning email addresses for the corresponding domain
+The Authorized Account Holder is the natural person who is assigned to the email address by the relevant Internet access provider, online service provider or other organization responsible for assigning email addresses for the corresponding domain.

 Entrants who fail to provide any required information may be disqualified without further notification by FDF.
 FDF is not responsible for entries that are lost, misdirected, garbled, distorted, truncated, incomplete, illegible, incorrect or late for any reason, and all such entries are void.
 FDF reserves the right in its sole discretion to disqualify any entry at any time that in its opinion does not comply with these Official Rules.
 Entries become the property of FDF and will not be returned or acknowledged.